Andries Stockenström: The Kat River Khoi Settlement

 A Khoikhoi gunman from the frontier wars.

 In spite of the many political hindrances to his actions, Stockenström nonetheless set to work to reach an agreement for peace on the frontier and to stabilise the Ceded Territory between the Fish and Keiskamma rivers.

 He decided to set aside this extensive and very fertile area for settlement, not by the white settlers of the frontier, but by the Cape's extensive Khoi and Griqua population.
 Some of Stockenström's top commanders were Khoi; he had long fought alongside Khoi soldiers in the frontier wars, and claimed to hold their bravery and loyalty in high esteem.
 He granted this displaced and marginalised people full and equal rights of land ownership and facilitated the establishment of their settlement, in what became known as the "Kat River Khoi Settlement".

-The dense settlements thrived and expanded, and the Kat River Settlement quickly became a large, peaceful and successful region of the Cape that subsisted more or less autonomously from the rest of the country.
-Stockenström was later to regard the creation of this settlement as his proudest achievement.
+The settlements expanded, and the Kat River Settlement became a region of the Cape that functioned largely autonomously from the rest of the country.
+Stockenström later described the creation of this settlement as his primary achievement.